New American Airlines Business Class Seats Debuting In 2025

 New American Airlines Airbus A321XLR cabins

-American Airlines has 50 Airbus A321XLR aircraft on order, which will be delivered starting in late 2024.
+American Airlines has 50 Airbus A321XLR aircraft on order, which will be delivered starting in 2025.
 This narrow body jet is the latest evolution of the Airbus A321 family, and will have incredible range.
 American plans to use this plane primarily for transatlantic flights from the Northeast, as well as for premium transcon flights.

 American intends to configure its A321XLRs in a three-cabin layout, with business class, premium economy, and economy.
 The planes will feature 20 business class seats and 12 premium economy seats, so they’ll be pretty premium.